Go back

 Nausea

-Some patients may experience nausea at high doses of ketamine especially when associated with movement or intense visual stimuli.
-Nausea can easily be treated with both oral and intravenous forms of medications.
-We use Zofran which can be given intravenous for rapid anti-nausea effects.
-If patients report a predisposition for nausea or had difficulties with this issue during prior infusions, then we can prescribe or premedicate with oral sublingual Zofran.
-Zofran is a safe, very effective, and the most commonly used medication for the treatment of nausea.
-While some ketamine clinics may incorporate movement and or visual stimulation such as videos, at Innerbloom ketamine therapy, our protocol is for clients to wear eyeshades and to be still in a comfortable infusion chair.
+Some patients may experience nausea at higher doses of ketamine, especially when combined with movement or intense visual stimuli.
+Nausea can be easily treated with either oral or intravenous medications.
+At Innerbloom Ketamine Therapy, we typically use Zofran, which can be administered intravenously for rapid anti-nausea relief.
+For patients with a known predisposition to nausea or those who have experienced it during previous infusions, we can prescribe or premedicate with sublingual oral Zofran.
+Zofran is a safe, highly effective, and widely used medication for treating nausea.
+While some ketamine clinics incorporate movement or visual stimulation, such as videos, our protocol at Innerbloom is for clients to wear eyeshades and remain still in a comfortable infusion chair.

 Less common side effects associated with ketamine